It’s no secret that your people are your organisation’s greatest asset, but what about the invisible ties that bind those individuals together?

 Using Emotional Intelligence training to improve the effectiveness of your leaders

-Managing your emotions can be tricky.
-After all, feelings tend to crop up unexpectedly sometimes in response to an event, a conversation, or even a piece of music.
 The problem arises when leaders allow their emotional reactions to determine how they interact with others.
-In such cases, the innate power imbalance between a boss and their team members can result in overwhelmingly hostile situations that make it impossible to maintain mutual respect.
-That doesn’t mean you should suppress or hide your emotions; simply control them.
-Make a conscious decision about how you’ll act on your feelings instead of simply getting swept up in the moment or event that prompted them.
+In such cases, the innate power imbalance between a boss and his/her team members can result in overwhelmingly hostile situations that make it impossible to maintain mutual respect.

 Competent leaders go beyond mentoring and guiding others: they also smooth things over when people butt heads.
 Relationship management is an unavoidable part of a workplace environment, so it pays to invest in teaching leaders how to practice it.